KhadijaKamran/Automatic-Target-Recognition-using-SAR-Imagery/README.md

 # Automatic Target Recognition using SAR Imagery

+Follow the steps to run the code:
+1. Extract the terrasar.zip file.
+2. Open the terrasar/python folder open the terraSAR.py and terraSAR_vid.py files.
+3. Change the paths of 'yolo.names', 'yolov3_custom_train_final.weights' and 'yolov3_custom_train.cfg' in the terraSAR.py and terraSAR_vid.py files.
+4. Now run the terrasar.exe file in terrasar/obj folder.

 ## Abstract
 One of the most important tasks in the image analysis is the classification as we use the labels from the image data and transform it into real-world word information.
 In